TeachingOW/CPP/topics/pointers++.md

 | References             | Not available              | Supported                    |
 | Smart Pointers         | Not available              | `unique_ptr`, `shared_ptr`, `weak_ptr` |

-By leveraging these C++ features, you can write safer, more efficient, and more maintainable code.
-Happy coding! 🚀
 ```

----

-This tutorial highlights the key differences between C and C++ in how pointers are used and managed, excluding function pointers.
-It is written in Markdown format for easy readability and use in any Markdown editor or viewer.